MyFitnessPal Review: A Detailed Look

 - App’s notification settings sometimes seem whacky

 - Doesn’t always pair with fitness tech devices

 - Too many ads on the free version

 MyFitnessPal offers a simple way to track your food and fitness habits, with the goal of helping you see your weak spots so you can start making healthier choices.
 The service is easy to use and feature-rich, even with the free version.

-We think that MyFitnessPal makes sense for anyone who has a suspicion they are eating worse than they think and want an easy way to track their daily calorie levels.
+We think that MyFitnessPal makes sense for anyone who wants an easy way to track their daily calorie levels.
 The service isn’t ideal for those who don’t know much about making healthy choices, as it doesn’t offer much guidance for making better decisions.

 Overall, MyFitnessPal is easy to start using, and there’s no cost if you decide it’s not right for you after a few days.
 We suggest making an account, tracking your food choices, and seeing if the service adds value to how you make choices over the day.